 A major concern about benchmarking is that it may be used to justify pay raises unrelated to the CEO or firm performance.
-Critics of the use of peer group benchmarking argue that powerful CEOs persuade compensation committees to select peer firms in a way that inflates CEO's pay (O'Reilly et al., 1988; Main et al., 1995; Newman & Mozes, 1999).
-Indeed, there is evidence that boards select peers from larger companies and peers that are highly paid (Faulkender & Yang, 2010; Bizjak et al., 2011 and Laschever, 2013).
+Critics of the use of peer group benchmarking argue that powerful CEOs persuade compensation committees to select peer firms in a way that inflates CEO's pay (O'Reilly et al., 1988; Main et al., 1995; Newman & Mozes, 1999; and De Vaan et al., 2019).
+Indeed, there is evidence that boards select peers from larger companies and peers that are highly paid (Faulkender & Yang, 2010; Bizjak et al., 2011; and Laschever, 2013).
+Further, board directors appear cooperative in biasing the peer group also because their own pay is positively correlated with the firm's CEO pay, the peer CEOs' pay, and the peer directors' pay - see Frye et al. (2024).